 - How You Dress

-When hunting if flies and mosquitoes are a problem you can wear clothes that help avoid them reaching your skin, I have used tape to help close the opening around my arms, legs and used a head net to help protect your head, neck, and face while also providing some protection around the neckline.
+When hunting, if flies and mosquitoes are a problem, you can wear clothes that help avoid them reaching your skin; I have used tape to help close the opening around my arms and legs and used a head net to help protect my head, neck, and face while also providing some protection around the neckline.

 - Beard Net

 A net that covers the face is very effective in repelling flies, especially if you wear it with a hat.
 It has to be loose enough so that there is a gap between the net and your skin, so it doesn’t come into direct contact.